 Welcome to 6LF’s Class Page!

 Hi.
 I am Mr Lamb and I'm very excited to be teaching in Year 6 again this year.
 This will be my second year teaching at Offley.
 Previous to Offley, I have taught in Manchester, Slovakia, Kent, and in Japan over a total period of 12 years.
 I have primarily taught in Year 6, and have led a range of subjects, including science and maths, which I will now be leading alongside Mrs Furlong.

-I have two young children, who attend school in Alsager, one who is in Year 2 and the other who is starting in Reception.
+I have two young children, who attend school in Alsager, one who is in Year 3 and the other who is in Year 1n.
 I enjoy running, cycling, reading and spending time with my family.